adrianoaguiar/lnpm-env-dev/README.md

-Linux-Nginx-Php-MySql-Compass Dev Environment for Magento, Symfony, Laravel and others
+Linux-Nginx-Php-MySql-Compass Dev Environment for Magento, Symfony, Laravel
 ===============================

 ## What will be installed